Table of Contents

 3. Carrying (or holding) Cost – associated with keeping items in inventory for a period of time.

 a.
-Cost of Capital – cost of foregone opportunities for other investments.
+Cost of Capital – the cost of foregone opportunities for other investments.

 c.
 Costs of Obsolescence, Deterioration & Loss –pilferage and breakage costs.

 4. Stockout Costs – reflect the economic consequences of running out of stock.